YaleOpenLab/openx/README.md

 You need to keep your peer key (`ipfs.key` usually) in a safe place for future reference.
 Start ipfs using `ipfs daemon` and you can test if it worked by creating a test file `test.txt` and run `ipfs add test.txt` to see if it succeeds.
 The resultant hash can be decrypted using `curl "http://127.0.0.1:8080/ipfs/hash"` where 8080 is the endpoint of the ipfs server or by doing `cat /ipfs/hash` directly.
 You can also refer to [this helpful tutorial](https://michalzalecki.com/set-up-ipfs-node-on-the-server/) in order to get started with ipfs.

+# Installing EasyJson

+[EasyJson](https://github.com/mailru/easyjson) is a project that generates fast json encoding and decoding code that we use.
+Benchmarks show that it is ~3x faster than the native `encoding/json` package.
+To generate the required files, run `./easyjson -all */*.go` and `./easyjson -all */**/*.go` to generate json encoding for all required files.

 ## Running tests

 Running tests is simple with `go test` but the tests have flags since some require running other daemons in the background (`ipfs`).
 There are two kinds of flags right now - `travis` and `all`.
 If you need the coverage stats as well, you need to